Connect with us

 PAREF Southridge and the University of Santo Tomas revived their UAAP Season 88 High School Baseball Finals hopes with contrasting victories, Wednesday at the Rizal Memorial Baseball Stadium.

-The Admirals relied on Brennan Bitanga’s heroics to edge the De La Salle Zobel Junior Green Batters in walk-off fashion, drilling a two-RBI single to avert a potential meltdown and securing a 7-6 victory that kept Southridge in contention.
+The Admirals relied on Brennan Bitanga’s heroics to edge the De La Salle Zobel Junior Green Batters in walk-off fashion.
+He drilled a two-RBI single to avert a potential meltdown and secure a 7-6 victory that kept Southridge in contention.

 Meanwhile, the Junior Golden Sox kept their title defense alive with a 12-4 triumph over the Ateneo Blue Eagles in the first game, powered by a pitching masterclass from Eugene Hermozura.

-The results created a three-way tie for second place, with Southridge, UST, and DLSZ each holding four wins and three losses, trailing solo leader National University Nazareth School at 5-2.
+The results created a three-way tie for second place, with Southridge, UST, and DLSZ each holding four wins and three losses.
+The three schools trail solo leader National University Nazareth School at 5-2.

-With the bases loaded and one out, Bitanga sent a ball soaring beyond Junior Green Batters’ second baseman Joaquin Calanog, scoring Emilio Borja and JC Basañes to end the nearly four-hour battle in dramatic fashion.
+With the bases loaded and one out, Bitanga sent a ball soaring beyond Junior Green Batters’ second baseman Joaquin Calanog.
+Emilio Borja and JC Basañes scored to end the nearly four-hour battle in dramatic fashion.

 “I believe that Brennan’s due.
 Hindi ko naman siguro pwedeng itago na he’s not performing to our expectations.
-So, when he came up to bat, one ball, two strikes, and, of course, all the pressure now is on the defense.
-We’re home, bases were loaded, and with one out, I know Brennan will come through,” said head coach Bocc Bernardo, praising the 15-year-old’s fighting spirit.
+So, when he came up to bat, one ball, two strikes, and, of course, all the pressure now is on the defense,” said head coach Bocc Bernardo, praising the 15-year-old’s fighting spirit.

 UAAP88-HS-Baseball-Eugene-Hermozura-7074 Southridge, UST stay alive in UAAP Boys Baseball Finals race ADMU Baseball DLSU News UAAP UST - philippine sports news